 Question 10-1: “We ask the Commission to clarify the information that needs to be provided for requests for ‘direct-to-decision’ treatment and to articulate the criteria by which proposals will be judged.
 We also ask if programs that serve ‘small’ customers as defined here should automatically receive ‘direct-to-decision’ treatment, or if programs targeting ‘small’ customers must submit program design and justification documents for approval.”

+Modifications to Resolution E-4818

+CPUC staff requested the following modification to a section of E-4818:

+The fourth bulleted item in OP 18 should be deleted.
+It is inconsistent with the text in the resolution (Section 1.5.5) and defeats the purpose of direct-to-decision or direct-to-default by requiring that a POE exercise be performed.

+OP 18 E-4818 (fourth bullet)

+All projects qualifying for an accelerated replacement baseline under a direct-to-decision or direct-to-default condition must fulfill appropriate tiered preponderance of evidence requirements for equipment viability.

 Appendix A. T2WG Participation